corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 }
   ```

-6. Alice replies to Bob using the UpdateChatFlow.
+6. Alice replies to Bob using the `UpdateChatFlow`.
 `POST: /flow/{holdingidentityshorthash}`

   ```java